ChesterJFGould/Jarrange/Main.md

 Here it is, the function you've been waiting for. `match` is suprisingly simple, it takes in the rule then the value to match on.
 If the values are of the same type and atomic then we just check them for equality.
-If they are complex (and object or array) then we recursively match on their elements.
+If they are complex (an object or array) then we recursively match on their elements.
 Finally if the rule is a variable then we look it up in the environment (we'll get to that in a second), if it is bound we then check if it is equal to the value, otherwise we bind the variable to the value.
 The one tricky part of this function is that it takes place in the State monad.
 If you don't know what that is or just want to watch a